Last Website Update:

 The City of Lynn has worked closely with the MA Department of Public Health and the Northeast Massachusetts Mosquito Control District throughout the season to reduce the risk of illness spread by mosquitoes.
 Mosquito pools are tested weekly from May to September in order to help identify infected mosquitoes.
 In addition pesticide treatment of catch basins (where mosquitoes lay their eggs) was performed throughout the City this summer.

 Information about WNV and reports of current and historical WNV activity in Massachusetts can be found on the MDPH website.
-You may also contact the Lynn Public Health at 781-598-4000 for more information.
+You may also contact the Lynn Public Health Clinic at (781) 586-6837 for more information.

 Property Exclusion From Pesticides | Deadline Is March 1st Each Year